Autocratic legalism: Other terms

 Other terms that describe similar legal approaches include abusive constitutionalism, constitutional authoritarianism, constitutional retrogression, and autocratization.
-Hungarian legal scholar András Sajó used the phrase "ruling by cheating".
-Sajó writes: "The constitutional regime of illiberal democracy is a regime of cheating...it calls itself a constitutional system of checks and balances, where in reality separation of powers serves only one-man rule."
+Hungarian legal scholar András Sajó used the phrase "ruling by cheating."
+Sajó writes, "The constitutional regime of illiberal democracy is a regime of cheating...it calls itself a constitutional system of checks and balances, wherein reality separation of powers serves only one-man rule."

 Legal methods

-Legalistic autocrats, according to Scheppele, follow a basic playbook to come to power through elections, and then slowly use legal methods to eliminate liberal democracy from their respective governments, often by targeting the opposition, controlling the media, going after critics, and changing election laws.
+Legalistic autocrats, according to Scheppele, follow a basic playbook to come to power through elections and then slowly use legal methods to eliminate liberal democracy from their respective governments, often by targeting the opposition, controlling the media, going after critics, and changing election laws.
 These autocrats rely on teams of lawyers, not tanks nor soldiers, to take over and rewrite their constitutions and dismantle democratic and liberal constitutionalism.
 These autocrats give the outward appearance of supporting democracy while in reality behaving like dictators.
 For Scheppele, the transition from a democracy to an autocracy is complete when the rotation of power from one party to another and from one leader to the next is dismantled.

 The basic method shares this sequence of incremental steps along the path to autocracy: